japkit/japkit/README.md

 - The annotation `@Class` tells the annotation processor that this is a template for generating a new class.
 - The `nameSuffixToAppend` describes the name of the generated class.
 It shall consist of the name of the source class (which is Person in our case) plus "DTO".
 So we get PersonDTO.
 - `@RuntimeMetadata` should be on every template class.
 It is again some ceremony of japkit.
-- The template implements the interface SrcInterface.
+- The template implements the interface `SrcInterface`.
 This is a so called type function that means "use the type of the source here".
 The source is again Person in our example.
 So, the generated PersonDTO will implement the Person interface.
-- @Field tells to generate a field
+- `@Field` tells to generate a field
-- src is a JavaEL expression that defines from which source the field is generated from.
+- `src` is a JavaEL expression that defines from which source the field is generated from.
 Src is the current source element (the class Person), so `#{src.properties}` means "all properties of class Person".
 Since this is a collection, a field will be generated for every element in the collection, that is for every property of class Person.
  - The src is a [TypeElement](https://docs.oracle.com/javase/8/docs/api/javax/lang/model/element/TypeElement.html) here.
 TypeElement does not have any property with the name "properties".
 However, "properties" is some convinience property that japkit provides for TypeElements in EL expressions.
-- You can generate arbitrary methods with japkit, but getters and setters are so common, that there are convinient @Getter and @Setter annotations to generate the accessor methods for a field.
+- You can generate arbitrary methods with japkit, but getters and setters are so common, that there are convinient `@Getter` and `@Setter` annotations to generate the accessor methods for a field.
 They allow for some customization, for example fluent setters.
 But we don't us this feature here.
 - Next you see, how the generated field should look like.
 It is private and it shall have the type and name of the source element (the property of Person).
- - SrcType is a type function similar to SrcInterface and means to use the type of the source element
+ - `SrcType` is a type function similar to `SrcInterface` and means to use the type of the source element
  - The $...$ syntax tells japkit to insert the result of an expression evaluation here. `$name$` really means `#{src.name}`.
 So the name of a property of the class Person is inserted here.

 That's it.
 Besides some setup in the Maven POM of the project, nothing more needs to be done.